GanHD/todoListApp/README.md

-A simple todo List in Javascript By Kevin Johnson
+A simple nested todo list in Javascript

+By Kevin Johnson